ptrgags/drawing-machines/README.md

 # Drawing Machines (2019)

-Peter Gagliardi
+Peter Gagliardi (ptrgags@gmail.com)

 This repository is a simulation of various 3D drawing machines.

 This is my alternative to this year's Inktober challenge.
+Instead of pen-and-ink drawings, I challenge myself to publish a new drawing machine simulation each day for the month of October.

+Check back often, and enjoy!

 ## What Are Drawing Machines?